njugTumz/kyosk-front-end/README.md

    git clone https://github.com/njugTumz/book-list-app.git

 2. **Install Dependencies**
-   Navigate to the folder you have cloned the repository Install the required dependencies using npm or yarn.
+   Navigate to the folder you have cloned the repository:
+   Install the required dependencies using npm or yarn.
    ```
    npm install